Rubidgea: Discovery

-The first Rubidgea fossil was discovered by C. J. M. "Croonie" Kitching, the father of renowned paleontologist James Kitching, on the farm Doornberg outside the small town Nieu-Bethesda sometime in the 1930s.
+The first Rubidgea fossil was discovered by C. J. M. "Croonie" Kitching, the father of renowned paleontologist James Kitching, on the farm Doornberg outside the small town Nieu-Bethesda during the early 1930s.
 In a paper published in 1938, Robert Broom named the fossil Rubidgea kitchingi.
 Broom noted the large size of the new gorgonopsid fossil, stating that it was a new species.
-Subsequent discoveries in the following decades confirmed Broom's suspicions that a new subfamily of gorgonopsians should be categorised, and the Rubidgeinae was erected.
+Subsequent discoveries in the following decades confirmed Broom's suspicions that a new subfamily of gorgonopsians should be categorized, and the Rubidgeinae was erected.